Scalar perturbations on the normal and self-accelerating branch of a DGP brane and $\sigma_8$: Scalar perturbations

 where $\gamma_1,\gamma_3$ and $\gamma_4$ are given in terms of $a$ and $\Omega_{r0}$ in Appendix \ref{app:scalingsolution}.
 Hence, once we find numerically $G$, we can compute numerically $(dG/dx)$ and therefore $(dG/dx)|_{y=0}$ and substitute this value in (\ref{ec:dGdx2}) to obtain $\Omega_b=\mathcal{A}a^p$ from:

 where

-Then if we replace expression (\ref{omegasol}) in equation (\ref{eqtrianglea}) we find a second order differential equation only for $\triangle_m$, that we can solve numerically.
-Therefore, we have found that if we use the second differential equation for matter density perturbations, the boundary condition found previously in \cite{DGPnumericsolutionscardoso} and at the same time we use the scaling solution, then we obtain a second order differential equation only for $\Delta_m$.
-And finally once we know $\triangle_m$ we can obtain $\Phi$ and $\Psi$ from (\ref{phimaster}), and the growth rate $f$ defined in subsection \ref{sec:fsigma8}. \\ To solve (\ref{eqtrianglea}), we first constrain the background parameters using the Supernovae and gravitational waves observations for the normal and the self-accelerating branch.
-For that purpose, we perform a Bayesian statistical analysis to obtain the best-fit parameters values of the models, which is described in Section \ref{sec:statistical}.
+Then, if we replace expression (\ref{omegasol}) in equation (\ref{eqtrianglea}), we find a second-order differential equation only for $\triangle_m$, which we can solve numerically.
+Therefore, we have found that if we use the second differential equation for matter density perturbations (\ref{eqtrianglea}), the boundary condition found previously in \cite{DGPnumericsolutionscardoso} and at the same time we use the scaling solution, then we obtain a second order differential equation only for $\Delta_m$ that we can solve numerically.
+And finally once we know $\triangle_m=\frac{\delta\rho_m}{\rho_m}-3aH\frac{\delta q_m}{\rho_m}$ we can obtain $\Phi$ and $\Psi$ from (\ref{phimaster}), and the growth rate $f$ defined in subsection \ref{sec:fsigma8}. \\ To solve (\ref{eqtrianglea}), we first constrain the background parameters using the Supernovae and gravitational wave observations for the normal and the self-accelerating branches.
+For that purpose, we perform a Bayesian statistical analysis to obtain the best-fit parameter values of the models, which is described in Section \ref{sec:statistical}.